 - 2-3 strips cooked bacon - optional

-- Start by peeling and cubing about 1 pound of potatoes.
-Two large russets or three medium would be just right.
-Make 1-inch cubes
+- Peel and cube about 1 pound of potatoes—two large or three medium russet potatoes.
+Make the cubes about 1-inch size or smaller.

 - Clean and slice six green onions.

-- Sprinkle with one teaspoon coarse salt, 1/2 teaspoon pepper.
-Add the sliced green onion, 1 cup sour cream and one cup shredded cheddar cheese.
+- Sprinkle with one teaspoon of coarse salt and ½ teaspoon of black pepper.
+Add the sliced green onion, 1 cup of sour cream, and 1 cup of shredded cheddar cheese.
 Add cooked bacon or other things at this point.
-Mix until combined and then smooth over the bottom of the crock pot.
+Mix until combined, then smooth over the bottom of the crock pot.

-- Use a large crockpot to make the thickness of the potatoes less.
+- Using a large crockpot to lower the potatoes' thickness will help more even cooking.

 - Cook the potatoes to 190° or more.
 It may take longer if you need to pile up the potatoes.
-Also, crock pots can vary so the potatoes need to be fully cooked before proceeding with mashing.
-It may take longer than the 2 hours.
+Also, crock pots can vary, so the potatoes must be fully cooked before mashing.
+It may take longer than 2 hours.